GKAYED/hybrid-spec-framework/SPEC-KIT-BEST-PRACTICES.md

 ```
 1. specify init --template [your-org-template]
 2. Customize constitution based on project needs
-3. Write specifications (now you know what works!)
+3. Write specifications (now you know What works!)
 4. Use specify chat for AI-powered development
 5. Periodically validate with multiple models (framework approach)
 ```